 A lack of community consultation is prevalent in the SRN programme which means that masts are being proposed without any evidence that they will address community needs.
-This is certainly the case with the Proposed Development where there is no clear benefit for rural communities.
+This is certainly the case with the Proposed Development where there is no clear benefit for rural communities and clear evidence of strong opposition.

-In conclusion, the Applicant has failed to provide any site-specific demonstration of the need for the Proposed Development and has not stated how the proposal satisfies NPF4 policies.
-In our view, the application should be refused because the Proposed Development contravenes NPF4 Policy 4(g), the Applicant has not provided the relevant impact assessments and the significant detrimental impact of the Proposed Development could be considered against the concerns we have outlined above and the attached position statement.
+In conclusion, the Applicant has failed to provide any site-specific demonstration of the need for the Proposed Development and there is clear evidence that the local community do not want the development.
+In our view, the application should be refused because the Proposed Development contravenes NPF4 Policy 4(g), NPF4 Policy 2(a) and 24(e)(i)- (ii), the Applicant has not provided the relevant impact assessments and the significant detrimental impact of the Proposed Development on the WLA is not justified.
+We would be grateful if the Proposed Development could be considered against the concerns we have outlined above and the attached position statement.